How Missing One Deadline Could Cost You $40,000 in Merit Aid

 When you miss one deadline, it often triggers a cascade:

-- Miss Early Action → Less merit aid considered
+- Miss Early Action means less merit aid considered

 How to Never Miss a Critical Deadline